China's 2012 growth target at risk, property curbs hurt

 Many local governments, bearing the brunt of economic slowdown, have been lobbying for Beijing to relax property controls and credit curbs to local projects, according government economists familiar with the policy-making process.

-Local governments have seen revenues from property-related land sales tumbling, as they struggle to repay 10.7 trillion yuan ($1.68 trillion) in debt.
+Local governments have seen revenues from property-related land sales tumbling, as they struggle to repay 10.7 trillion yuan in debt.

 But Beijing has made clear that it will not repeat another massive fiscal stimulus similar to the one in 2008, which bolstered growth but left an unwelcome legacy of strong inflationary pressures and a potential property bubble.

-Policymakers have so far offered a few modest and more targeted programs, such as extending a "cash for clunkers" program to boost car sales and offering incentives for consumers to buy more energy-efficient appliances.
+Policymakers have so far offered a few modest and more targeted programmes, such as extending a "cash for clunkers" programme to boost car sales and offering incentives for consumers to buy more energy-efficient appliances.

-However, analysts say the central bank may have to ease policy further by cutting banks' reserve requirement ratios (RRR) or interest rates again to help stabilize growth.
+However, analysts say the central bank may have to ease policy further by cutting banks' reserve requirement ratios (RRR) or interest rates again to help stabilise growth.

 "Probably the second quarter will be the low in terms of the growth rate and growth will pick up in the third quarter.
 If they (policymakers) don't see it, they will ease more," said Tim Condon, head of Asia research at ING in Singapore.